foldda/charian/README.md

 ```

-Takeaway: Rda container has ‘unlimited space’ and supports recursion, which can accommodate the complexity of an evolving object to be extended indefinitely.
+**Takeaway**: Rda container has ‘unlimited space’ and supports recursion, which can accommodate the complexity of an evolving object to be extended indefinitely.

 ## Other uses

 **Maintain compatibility** As illustrated in the above examples, the ComplexPerson object extends the Person object while remaining backward compatible.
-This means you can have a connected network where some programs work with the Person object, and some other programs have evolved and use the ComplexPerson object, and these programs will remain compatible communicating with each other in the network.
+This means you can have a connected network where some programs work with the Person object, and some other programs have evolved and use the ComplexPerson object, and these programs will remain compatible in communicating with each other in the network.

 **Cross-language data exchange** Because the schemaless RDA string is language and system neutral, it can be used as a data container for flexibly transferring data cross-language and cross-platform.
 Without having a fixed data model, the connected programs can flexibly place and use data items stored in an RDA container during the data packing and unpacking, and to be able to flexibly handle the data conversions and any associated exceptions, in these processes.

 For example, an RDA container packed by a Java program contains the properties of a Java 'Person', and these properties can be unpacked in a Python program and be used for constructing say a Python 'User' object, which may or may not have exactly the same properties as the Java Person object.
 If anything unexpected happens, such as an item is missing, or a data conversion has failed, the Python program can put exception handling in its 'unpacking' process e.g. sending out an alert or substituting the missing item with a default value.

 **Maintaining rich and diverse data sets in parallel** Take advantage of RDA's unrestricted and recursive feature.
 Each Rda data item stored in a Rda container is itself an isolated container.
-So multiple datasets or different versions of the same dataset can be stored or sent in one container "side-by-side", and a receiver can intelligently test and pick the correct verison to use.
+So multiple datasets or different versions of the same dataset can be stored or sent in one container "side-by-side", and a receiver can intelligently test and pick the correct version to use.

 # License, Etc.